Fullbore target rifle: History

 In 1970, George Swenson and Laurie Ingram developed the Swing rifle as an alternative to the dominant designs of the day, which were built around the Lee-Enfield No. 4 and Mauser 1898.
-The Swing was one of the first actions designed explicitly for target shooting, with attention paid to a short lock time and clean trigger break.
-The Swing influenced the design of the RPA Quadlock.
-The 1970s also saw the development of the Mauser-influenced Musgrave Target Rifle in South Africa, with the Australian Barnard Model P action entering production in 1982.
+Alongside the Australian Omark Model 44, the Swing was one of the first actions designed explicitly for target shooting, with attention paid to a short lock time and clean trigger break.
+The Swing ultimately evolved into the Paramount and RPA Quadlock rifles.
+The 1970s also saw the development of the Mauser-influenced Musgrave target rifle in South Africa, with the New Zealand made Barnard Model P action entering production in 1982.

+Match rifle developed concurrently with target rifle, focussed on longer ranges (1000–1500 yards, where target rifle was contested at 300–1000 yards).
+The rules were less stringent and allowed more experimentation and deviation from the basic military rifles that designs were based on.
+Telescopic sights were permitted, and shooters had the choice of shooting prone (lying on their front) or supine (lying on their back).

+F-class is a relatively modern development, gaining popularity in the early 2000s.
+Developed in Canada by George "Farky" Farquharson (from whom "F"-class is derived), it began by resting a TR-compliant rifle on a bipod and adding a telescopic sight.
+This permitted continued participation amongst older shooters with deteriorating sight, or who could not adopt a typical prone position.
+With time, innovation led to the creation of the F-open class, which allowed more experimentation than was allowed in F-TR.

 Equipment

-Standard rifle
+Standardised rifle

-To level the playing field as much as possible without stifling progress, and to make it possible for riflemen of all budgets to compete seriously, the rifle or all its component parts must be 'readily available in quantity'.
+NRA target rifle is characterised by stringent standardisation of rifle characteristics such as sights and calibre.
+To level the playing field and to make it possible for riflemen of all budgets to compete seriously, the rifle or all its component parts must be 'readily available in quantity'.
+Rifles are limited to a weight of 6.5 kg and a minimum trigger pull of 1.5 kg.
+Where a magazine is fitted, it may only be used as a loading platform for single rounds.

+Under ICFRA rules, the minimum trigger pull is reduced to 0.5 kg.